Good Weed vs Bad Weed: How Will You Know?

 How the medicine burns is also related to its quality.
 If you’ve got this far and still aren’t sure how to rate your cannabis, then the color of the ash might tell you.

-If it’s entirely black, then it’s a sign that the cannabis either wasn’t properly flushed, was too moist, or contained too many pesticides – and that’s not good for anyone.
+If it’s entirely black, then it’s a sign that someone didn’t properly flush the cannabis, that it was too moist, or that it contained too many pesticides – and those are not good for anyone.
 Good quality cannabis burns both black and white.
 Ideally your ash should have a peppered look once consumed.

 What if You Don’t Know Anything?

 If you’re starting out on this journey then it’s always best to team up with someone who will show you the ropes.
-Dispensaries are usually staffed by budtenders willing to help you choose the best product and answer your questions.
+Dispensaries usually have budtenders willing to help you choose the best product and answer your questions.
 If they aren’t, then it’s best to go somewhere else that will.

 Finding the right medicine of sufficient quality is important for patients.
 Learning how to identify good weed vs bad weed helps to ensure that you obtain all the benefits of this miraculous plant by selecting only the best.